danielgormly/baobud/readme.md

 ## Limitations & Caveats
 - Baobud does not support evaluating Consul nor Nomad requests.
 - This is currently built with the Consul Template SDK, that uses the Vault SDK.
 If OpenBao/Vault API diverges, this will break for OpenBao.
+- Incorrect auth will give you an ugly runtime error.

 ## Usage example